About

 Writing

-Yvonne’s portfolio showcases various creative and technical projects created throughout her career, including the blog The Reluctant Archaeologist.
-Check out her latest novel, Waiting for Fate available in print and ebook.
+Her portfolio showcases a range of creative and technical projects from across her career, including her long-running blog The Reluctant Archaeologist.

 Contact